muzzi92/SetupJavaScriptDevEnvironmentGuide/README.md

 ## Step Three ##

 Initialise NPM in your project directory to automatically create a `package.json` file.
-This file organises and stores all the packages that your projects depends on.
+This file organises and stores all the packages that your project depends on.

 ```
 npm init